 - Having a pet without permission; and

-- Having an excessive number of occupants in the property.
+- Having an excessive number of occupants at the property.

-If you have breached the tenancy agreement, the property owner may issue you with a Notice to Remedy Breach (Form 11) outlining the breach and allowing at least seven (7) days to rectify the breach (this timeframe may vary depending on the breach and/or tenancy agreement).
-If the breach is not remedied in the time required, the landlord can require the tenant to leave the property by issuing a Notice to Leave and can also recover damages against the tenant from the bond.
-The damages can also include a loss of rental income, re-letting costs and advertising costs.
+If a tenant is found to have breached the tenancy agreement, the property owner may issue a Notice to Remedy Breach (Form 11) to allow a minimum of seven (7) days for the tenant to rectify the breach (the timeframe provided may vary depending on the breach and/or the particular terms of the tenancy agreement).
+If the breach is not remedied within the timeframe provided, the landlord may demand that the tenant leave the property by issuing a Notice to Leave.
+The landlord can also recover damages or other compensation from the rental bond.

-Either you or the landlord can make a claim for the bond by completing and submitting a Refund of Rental Bond (Form 4) to the RTA.
+Both tenants and landlords can make a claim for refund of the rental bond by completing and submitting a Refund of Rental Bond (Form 4) to the RTA.

 If all parties are in agreeance:14

-- You and the landlord will ordinarily sign a Refund of Rental Bond (Form 4) and submit same to the RTA; and
+- The tenant and the landlord will ordinarily sign a Refund of Rental Bond (Form 4) and submit same to the RTA; and

 - The refund will usually be processed within 2 – 3 business days (although this can vary).